Louis-Bagot/RL_Lab/lab_session3/Instructions.md

 2) Gym's API
 3) Q-Learning.

 The lab is divided in 2 parts, the first part will not be graded.
-The second part of the lab will be.
-We have included 2 small examples of gym:- <br>
+For the second part of the lab, we have included 2 small examples of gym:- <br>
 **gym_intro.py** :- a small example of how to load 2 different envs. you are encouraged to explore them. <br>
 **gym_taxi.py** :- a taxi grid world that randomly choses an action.